steedos/help/en-us/workflow/guide_user.md

 Workflow users can initiate an approval process, select to approve or reject, search for forms and print the application forms

 ### how to initiate an approval process
-###### You can take step as follows:
+###### You can take the steps as follows:
- 1. select a flow,
+ - select a flow
- 2. fill out the application form
+ - fill out the application form
- 3. upload attachments
+ - upload attachments
- 4. submit the form
+ - submit the form

 ### approval  process

- 1. Select a form in “My Approval Inbox”
+ - Select a form in “My Approval Inbox”
- 2. Scan the application form and manage attachments
+ - Scan the application form and manage attachments
- 3. Decide to approve or reject the application and give your comments
+ - Decide to approve or reject the application and give your comments
- 4. Select the next step user(s)
+ - Select the next step user(s)
- 5. Submit the form
+ - Submit the form

 ### search for forms